godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`bool<class_bool>` **body_test_motion** **(** :ref:`RID<class_RID>` body, :ref:`PhysicsTestMotionParameters2D<class_PhysicsTestMotionParameters2D>` parameters, :ref:`PhysicsTestMotionResult2D<class_PhysicsTestMotionResult2D>` result=null **)**

-Returns ``true`` if a collision would result from moving along a motion vector from a given point in space. :ref:`PhysicsTestMotionParameters2D<class_PhysicsTestMotionParameters2D>` is passed to set motion parameters. :ref:`PhysicsTestMotionResult2D<class_PhysicsTestMotionResult2D>` can be passed to return additional information.
+Returns ``true`` if a collision would result from moving the body along a motion vector from a given point in space.
+See :ref:`PhysicsTestMotionParameters2D<class_PhysicsTestMotionParameters2D>` for the available motion parameters.
+Optionally a :ref:`PhysicsTestMotionResult2D<class_PhysicsTestMotionResult2D>` object can be passed, which will be used to store the information about the resulting collision.

 .. rst-class:: classref-item-separator